lbc9168/Stat-Coding/R code notes.md

    Area_loblolly_reg_wclimate <- merge(x = Area_loblolly_reg, y = PRISM_all_states_wide,
                                        by.x = c("year", "statecd", "countycd"), by.y = c("Year", "Stateid", "Countyid"))
    ```

+   (It looks like the sequence of x and y will not influence the the merge result.
+Should check that later.)

 ## Moving average
    *(Reference: http://uc-r.github.io/ts_moving_averages